GitMeet/GitMeet-main/README.md

 # 6. Award Developer Reputation bonuses

 To encourage or to award quality repositiory contributions by teammembers, GitMeet enables project creators to award bonus of 200 developer reputation to teammembers.
 Each user's developer reputation score displays the total developer reputation the user has gained on the site.
+Developer reputation is automatically awarded to a user for:

+    -Creating a project
-Developer reputation is automatically awarded to a user for: Creating a project Having a join request accepted Accepting a user to work on a specific posted job Creating a job for a project
+    -Having a join request accepted
+    -Accepting a user to work on a specific posted job -Creating a job for a project

 # 7. Developer Recommendations